Cam-00/vjepa2-deepspeed/README.md

 ## Project Resources
 [[`Original Project`](https://github.com/facebookresearch/vjepa2)][[`Paper`](https://arxiv.org/abs/2506.09985)] [[`Blog`](https://ai.meta.com/blog/v-jepa-2-world-model-benchmarks)] [[`BibTex`](#Citation)]

-## What's New Features?
+## What's New Features In This Repo?
-        ** Deepspeed implementation will save more GPUs and accelerate model training.
+####    * Deepspeed implementation will save more GPUs and accelerate model training.
+####    * Can train v-jepa 2 locally or in distributed parallel system with properly configuring model.
-        ** Detailed dataset processing which is easily used from scratch.
+####    * Detailed dataset processing which is easily used from scratch.
-        ** Deeply integrated in original pytorch verion v-jepa 2.
+####    * Deeply integrated in original pytorch verion v-jepa 2.
-        ** New developed tools to monitor gradient/feature norm std & mean.
+####    * New developed tools to monitor gradient/feature norm std & mean.

 ##  Quick Start
+You can train your v-jepa 2 on 2 RTX4090 GPUS, or even run on your laptop computer with >= 6 GB VRAM successfully.
 ### Setup

 ```